Rolf Reber

-Rolf Reber (born 17 May 1959) is professor of psychology at the University of Oslo.
+Rolf Reber (born 17 May 1959) is a professor of psychology at the University of Oslo.

 Research

 Rolf Reber is known for his research on processing fluency, especially the processing fluency theory of aesthetic pleasure he developed together with Norbert Schwarz from the University of Michigan and Piotr Winkielman from the University of California at San Diego.
 The core assumption of the theory is that an audience draws aesthetic pleasure from the fact that an object can be processed easily, especially if a viewer remains unaware of the source of this processing ease.

 Theory resolution

-This theory resolves an apparent contradiction between the uniformity of musical preferences in infants and the cultural differences of musical tastes in adults.
+This theory resolves an apparent contradiction between the uniformity of musical preferences in infants and the cultural differences in musical tastes in adults.
 Infants prefer consonant melodies because newborns share biological mechanisms that make them process consonance in music more easily than dissonance.
 When children grow up, they are exposed to the music of their culture, explaining why individuals from different cultures have different musical tastes.
-In addition, research found that processing fluency influences both affect and the judged truth of statements, suggesting that ease of processing is a common underlying experience in both perceived beauty and judged truth.
+In addition, the research found that processing fluency influences both affect and the judged truth of statements, suggesting that ease of processing is a common underlying experience in both perceived beauty and judged truth.